Saylor Curda

 Saylor Bell Curda (born May 19, 2004) is an American actress and singer.
 She is known for her roles as Maddox in the Disney+ series High School Musical: The Musical: The Series, Sadie Yoo on The CW series Walker, and Mayhem in the Peacock series Twisted Metal.

 Career

-She appeared as Maddox in the third and fourth season of High School Musical: The Musical: The Series, for Disney+.
-She had previously auditioned for the role of Nini played by Olivia Rodrigo on the series.
+Curda appeared as Maddox in the third and fourth season of High School Musical: The Musical: The Series, for Disney+.
+She had originally auditioned for the role of Nini, that role ultimately went to Olivia Rodrigo.
 She had previously also appeared with co-star Rodrigo in New Girl.

 She had a guest starring role as Sadie Yoo in the third season of crime drama series Walker on the CW in 2023.
-In 2025, she guest-starred as Mayhem in the second season of Twisted Metal for Peacock.
+In 2025, Curda had a recurring role as Mayhem in the second season of Twisted Metal for Peacock.

 Personal life

-She has older siblings Glory, Major and Piper Curda who have also appeared on shows for the Disney Channel.
+Saylor Curda is American.
+Ethnically, she is of mixed descent with a Korean father and a Scottish mother.
+Curda has older siblings Glory, Major and Piper Curda who have also appeared on shows for the Disney Channel.
 She is also a musician and co-wrote a song with co-star Sofia Wylie.